 How Do I Start My SSDI Application?

-GAR Disability Advocates specializes in social security disability claims.
-We understand the complicated process of applying for SSDI benefits, and we can help you navigate through the numerous SSA rules and procedures.
+A disability advocate specializes in social security disability claims.
+They understand the complicated process of applying for SSDI benefits, and they can help you navigate through the numerous SSA rules and procedures.
+Most importantly, our disability advocates work on a contingency fee agreement, which means you pay us nothing unless we get you approved for disability benefits.
 If you have limitations that are keeping you from working, call us at 201-308-9520 or send us a message online for a free evaluation of your claim.